Wheelchair for Large Person: 5 Key Questions Answered—From Size to Durability & Comfort

 The differences go beyond size—they’re engineered for large users’ unique needs:

-• Frame Strength: Standard wheelchairs use thin steel or aluminum; large-person models use 16–18 gauge steel (thicker, stronger) or reinforced aluminum alloys, adding 10–20 lbs but ensuring safety.
+• Résistance du cadre: Standard wheelchairs use thin steel or aluminum; large-person models use 16–18 gauge steel (thicker, stronger) or reinforced aluminum alloys, adding 10–20 lbs but ensuring safety.

 • Seat Design: Standard seats are flat and thin; large-person seats have 3–4 inch thick, contoured padding to distribute weight evenly, reducing pressure sores (common in users who sit 6+ hours daily).